 Often paired with the Alba white truffles for which the Langhe area is famous, Piemontese tagliolini are also served with porcini mushroom ragu or ragu made from braised meat or sausage, just liver or, like in this recipe, liver and meat.

 This tagliolini pasta alla langarola, is made with chicken livers, sausage and porcini mushrooms.
-However, there are other versions of this sauce with the same name which use minced meat (usually beef or veal) or just liver.
-Whichever meat is used this recipe nearly always includes porcini mushrooms.
+However, there are other versions of this sauce with the same name which use ground meat (usually beef or veal) or just liver.
+Whichever meat is used, this recipe nearly always includes porcini mushrooms.